BP says can act as bridge between Russia and West

 Russia and the West are in a stand-off over Ukraine that is reminiscent of the Cold War.
 In the last few days, tensions have risen in the mainly Russian-speaking eastern part of Ukraine.

-Britain’s BP is one of the most exposed oil majors to Russia through its stake of just under 20 percent in the Kremlin’s state oil champion Rosneft (ROSN.MM), the world’s largest listed oil producer by output volumes.
+Britain’s BP is the most exposed to Russia of the oil majors through its stake of just under 20 percent in the Kremlin’s state oil champion Rosneft.

-“We will seek to pursue our business activities mindful that the mutual dependency between Russia as an energy supplier and Europe as an energy consumer has been an important source of security and engagement for both parties for many decades,” Chief Executive Bob Dudley said.
+“We will seek to pursue our business activities mindful that the mutual dependency between Russia as an energy supplier and Europe as an energy consumer has been an important source of security and engagement for both parties for many decades,” Dudley said at the company’s annual shareholders’ meeting.

-“That has got to continue and I think we play an important role as a bridge,” he told the annual shareholders’ meeting.
+“That has got to continue and I think we play an important role as a bridge.”

 The United States and European Union have imposed visa bans and asset freezes against Russian and Ukrainian individuals in response to Moscow’s annexation of Crimea.